Oops and Daisies

 A couple weekends ago, before heading out of town, I needed to get Kafka the bulldog over to his DogVacay sitter who lived a good four miles away.
 This didn’t used to be a big deal.
 I’d throw his travel kennel, food, and toys into the car, load the dog up, and go.

 Not anymore.
 With Little Miss in the equation, combined with city living — aka, my car is parked out on the street — things are a little bit tricky.
 Let’s just say this story ends with Kafka winding the leash around my legs, me nearly falling on a mound of ice, and then the diaper bag fell, and somehow I dropped the dog’s bag of food too… which made Kafka even more excited to be getting into the car.
-And to top it off, little miss started getting angry about being in the carrier.
+To top it off, Little Miss started getting angry about being in the carrier.

 In fact, there’s a lot of things moms say to themselves to get through the day.
 Here’s just 20 of them.